ZhengHaoWeiPP/Facebook-Auth-Passport/README.md

     REFRESH_TOKEN_EXPIRY_IN = 30
 ```

-*which mean the token will expiry in 15 days and refresh token expiry will be in 30 days
+*which mean the token will expired in 15 days and refresh token will expired in 30 days

 ## Dependencies:
 * `"laravel/passport": "^4.0"`